chibui191/bitcoin_volatility_forecasting/README.md

 Usually with financial time series, if we just shift through the historic data trying different methods, parameters and timescales, it's almost certain to find to some strategy with in-sample profitability at some point.
 However the whole purpose of "forecasting" is to predict the future based on currently available information, and a model that performs best on training data might not be the best when it comes to out-of-sample generalization (or **overfitting**).
 Avoiding/Minimizing overfitting is even more important in the constantly evolving financial markets where the stake is high.

 The 2 main metrics I'd be using are **RMSPE (Root Mean Squared Percentage Error)** and **RMSE (Root Mean Square Errors)** with RMSPE prioritized.
 Timescaling plays a crucial role in the calculation of volatility due to the level of freedom in frequency/interval window selection.
 Therefore, RMSPE would help capture degree of errors compared to desired target values better than other metrics.
 In addition, RMSPE would punish large errors more than regular MAPE (Mean Absolute Percentage Error).

 RMSE and RMSPE would be tracked across different models' performance on validation set forecasting to indicate their abilities to generalize on out-of-sample data.
+As both of these metrics indicate the level of Error, the goal is to gradually reduce their values through different model structures and iterations.

 ## Baseline Models